Leadership & Staff

 Jesse Burns, Executive Director

-Jesse has been with the League of Women Voters of New Jersey since 2007, leading the organization for the last five years.
-During that time, the League has strengthened its position as a critical, influential, and trusted voting rights and civic engagement organization, educating hundreds of thousands of voters about important election and advancing equitable policy reforms.
-Under Jesse’s leadership, the organization has added several new chapters, tripled its staff, and has been instrumental in passing several pieces of voting rights legislation including online voter registration, automatic voter registration, an end to prison-based gerrymandering, in-person early voting, and rights restoration for people on parole and probation.
-Jesse holds a Bachelors degree in English from Dickinson College, and a Masters of Fine Arts in Poetry from Drew University.
+Jesse has been on staff with the League of Women Voters of New Jersey since 2007, previously serving as Communications Director before becoming the organization’s executive director in 2015.
+Under Jesse’s leadership, the League has strengthened its position as a critical, influential, and trusted voting rights and civic engagement organization, providing nonpartisan voter education to hundreds of thousands of voters, protecting them at the polls, and advancing equitable policy reforms.
+The League has championed recent voting rights advancements including online voter registration, automatic voter registration, an end to prison-based gerrymandering, in-person early voting, and rights restoration for people on parole and probation, among others.
+Jesse has sat on two New Jersey Supreme Court committees, was named to the 2023 Insider Out 100: LGBTQ Power List, and is the recipient of LUPE Fund’s 2022 Power of Women Amiga Award.
+She holds a bachelor’s degree in English from Dickinson College and a Master of Fine Arts in Poetry from Drew University.

 Elissa Kapp, Operations Coordinator